ProxyKit/ProxyKit/README.md

 # ProxyKit [![Build Status][travis build]][project] [![NuGet][nuget badge]][nuget package]

-A toolkit to create **HTTP proxies** hosted in ASP.NET Core as middleware.
+A toolkit to create code-first **HTTP proxies** hosted in ASP.NET Core as middleware.
 This allows focused code-first proxies that can be embedded in existing ASP.NET Core applications or deployed as a standalone server.
 Deployable anywhere ASP.NET Core is deployable such as Windows, Linux, Containers and Serverless (with